CooperASC/cooperasc.github.com/_posts/notes/2012-11-08-asc-meeting-notes-devonn-francis.md

 - Why is it that the president of our school says that he does not have the capability to raise 400 million dollars, and offloads the responsibilities on to other people.

 ## Talking meeting with faculty and students
-- Student frustration/w faculty-→ we should call meeting/w faculty; Waalid would be interested
+- Student frustration/w faculty → we should call meeting/w faculty; Walid would be interested
 - ask for a more concrete way that faculty and students and more effectively come together (is this an issue of student council?)
 - students need to be running the meeting so that the faculty does not take it over